FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 0
 ```

-Now, if we update that to return a number other than 0, we should see that change.
+Now, if we update that to return a number other than 0, we should see the output change.

 ```llvm
 define i32 @main() {